Poker Hand Rankings

 Worst Poker Hands

 Poker players would rather fold than be caught dead with a 2-7 offsuit.
-This starting hand is considered the worst poker hand to start with even in Texas Hold’em because of the small pool of options available, as well as being the lowest possible straight that can be achieved.
+This starting hand is considered the worst poker hand to start with even in Texas Hold’em because of the small pool of options available and the lowest possible straight that can be achieved.

 This hand will not help you much because you can not have a straight draw, flush draw, and even if you wind up with a pair of 7s or a pair of 2s, you probably do not have the best hand.